lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 for preparing for the quizzes.

 ### SmartyCats
--- will be updated when I hear! --
+-- will be updated when I hear whether we have a tutor for this course! --

 ### Slack workspaces
--- updated soon! --
+-- Instructions to join the Slack workspace coming soon! --

 ### Visualizing your code
 You can paste your Python code into the tool [here](http://pythontutor.com/) and see what executes with every step.